atet/char/README.md

 [![.img/logo_char.png](.img/logo_char.png)](#nolink)

-Microsoft Office-Compatible Characters — *Just copy and paste*
+## Microsoft Office-Compatible Characters — *Just copy and paste!*

+I hope my ad-free resource helps you out, here are some considerations:
+- Characters seen here on a web browser may look enitrely different elsewhere, like in VSCode or a Microsoft Word document
+- There are many more cool and useful characters, but if they don't render correctly in GitHub's HTML here, I didn't include it
+- Redundancies in emoji sets have been removed: 👳👳‍♀️👳‍♂️→👳‍♀️👳‍♂️

 ----------------------------------------------------------------------------